saltyorg/docs/docs/saltbox/install/install.md

        This process is described [here](../../reference/google-project-setup.md)  You will need the ID and Secret from that process in step 3 below.
     2. Create a Shared Drive in the Google Web UI.
        This process is described [here](../../reference/guides/google-shared-drive.md)
-    3. Create an rclone remote pointing at that shared drive.
+    3. Create an rclone remote with those credentials.
        This process is described [here](../../reference/guides/rclone-remote.md)

+    Note: that mentions shared drives since that's our recommendation.
+If you want to point that remote at My Drive you can of course do so.

 !!! warning
     Do not proceed until you have configured your rclone remote[s] or disabled cloud storage in the settings.